VincenzoRocchi/reminder_backend/README.md

 └── tests/                     # Test suite
 ```

+## Deployment Architecture

+The Reminder App is designed to be deployed as a centralized service that can manage multiple businesses and their users.
+The deployment architecture includes:

+- **App Server**: AWS EC2 or ECS for hosting the FastAPI application
+- **Database**: AWS RDS MySQL for data persistence
+- **Load Balancing**: AWS Application Load Balancer (for scaling)
+- **Monitoring**: AWS CloudWatch for logs and metrics
+- **Networking**: VPC configuration for security

+Each business using the platform will have their own account within the application but will use the same centralized infrastructure.

 ## Getting Started

 ### Prerequisites

 - Python 3.11+
 - MySQL database (or Docker for local development)
+- AWS account for production deployment
 - Twilio account (for SMS)
 - SMTP server (for Email)
 - WhatsApp Business API access